Long-term contraception more effective than pills

 Long-term contraception methods include intrauterine devices (IUDs), hormone shots and skin implants.

-Previous research had suggested that more women have unintended pregnancies when they use contraception that requires daily or weekly use.
+Previous research has suggested more women have unintended pregnancies when they use contraception that requires daily or weekly use.

 But those findings came from national surveys where women tried to remember when they became pregnant and which contraceptive method they were using three or four years earlier.